 The Registration Freeze is the period of time starting on the registration fee payment deadline that ensures that timely payments are properly applied to student accounts, and provides an opportunity to clear registrations and enroll students from the wait list.

 If a course is closed, students can choose to put themselves onto a wait list.
 Wait lists for closed courses are established on a first-come, first-served basis beginning with Pass Two registration and continuing through the 12th day of instruction.
 Students who place themselves on a wait list will be added automatically into the course as spaces become available, when another person drops the course, or the number of available seats in the course is increased.
 When a student is added to a course from the wait list, the student is notified by email.
+All wait lists end after the 12th day of instruction.

 Course Drop for Non-Payment of Fees